-For over thirty years, the Immigration and Refugee Advocacy Clinic, in partnership with Greater Boston Legal Services (GBLS), has sought to advance immigrants’ rights.
+For over thirty years, the Harvard Immigration and Refugee Clinic (HIRC), in partnership with Greater Boston Legal Services (GBLS), has sought to advance immigrants’ rights.
 Law students take the lead in representing low-income immigrants who are fighting deportation and seeking asylum and other forms of humanitarian protection in the United States.
 Students utilize a range of legal tools on behalf of their clients, including direct representation, impact litigation, policy advocacy, and community outreach.
 The Clinic’s team is interdisciplinary.
 Licensed Clinical Social Worker, Liala Buoniconti and social work interns work closely with clinical students, staff, faculty, and clients to ensure the Clinic’s approach is holistic and trauma-sensitive.
 Students are either placed at HLS or at GBLS, Boston’s oldest legal services organization.

 How to Register

-The Immigration and Refugee Advocacy Clinic is offered in the Fall and Spring semesters.
+The Harvard Immigration and Refugee Clinic is offered in the Fall and Spring semesters.
 You can learn about the required clinical course component, clinical credits and the clinical registration process by reading the course catalog description and exploring the links in this section.

 Meet the Instructors